nadiajamhari/scrimba_challenge_boxes/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Demo
+link - demo

+# About

+This project is a practice from Scrimba to practise about change state for array
 ## Available Scripts

 In the project directory, you can run: